 If You Feel Weird During Your First Post-Divorce Romp

-If you start to feel guilty or awkward while being intimate with another person after divorce, its okay to slow it down, stop it, or decide after, to take a break for a while from intimacy.
+If you start to feel guilty or awkward while being intimate with another person after divorce, it’s okay to slow it down, stop it, or decide, to take a break for a while from intimacy.

 Getting a divorce is a bit like breaking yourself down and rebuilding yourself back up.
-You may feel vulnerable as the clothes come off and the naughty activities move forward simply because you’re starting over again and it can be scary.
+You may feel vulnerable as the clothes come off and the naughty activities move forward simply because you’re starting over again, which can be scary.

 Take it Slow If You Feel The Need

 Don’t be afraid to set boundaries with a new person.
-It’s important and will earn respect from your bedroom partners whether they’re a serious long-term potential or casual bed buddies.
+It’s important and will earn respect from your bedroom partners, whether they’re serious long-term potential or casual bed buddies.